How to Stop Overeating

 I think the reason we over eat is because we don’t allow ourselves to really enjoy eating.
 We either restrict ourselves too much or we eat things that don’t nourish our bodies.

-When you learn to eat enough to not be hungry and you mostly eat good food, then you lose your cravings that drive you to overeating.
+When you learn to eat enough to not be hungry and you mostly eat good food, then you begin to lose your cravings that drive you to overeating.
 There ARE effective ways to stop overeating.

 Effective Ways to Stop Overeating